 \subsection{Datasets and Implementation Details}

-\textbf{Training Datasets.} Our method has been trained on the Hypersim~\cite{hypersim} and Virtual~KITTI~\cite{virtual-kitti, virtual-kitti2} datasets.
-Hypersim is a synthetic dataset consisting of $461$ indoor scenes; out of which $365$ are used in the training, totaling in 54K samples.
+\textbf{Training Datasets.} We train our model on the Hypersim~\cite{hypersim} and Virtual~KITTI~\cite{virtual-kitti, virtual-kitti2} synthetic datasets.
+Hypersim consists of $461$ indoor scenes; out of which $365$ are used in the training, totaling in 54K samples.
 Samples were downscaled to $640\times480$ pixels.
 Virtual KITTI is a synthetic dataset from the autonomous driving domain.
 All 5 scenes of the dataset were used for training in a variety of weather versions (morning, fog, rain, sunset, and overcast), which is more than 21K samples.
 For training, the images were bottom-center cropped to $1216\times352$ pixels.\\

-\textbf{Evaluation Datasets.} We evaluated the method on \underline{four indoor datasets}: NYUv2~\cite{nyuv2-dataset}, ScanNet~\cite{scannet-dataset}, VOID~\cite{void-dataset}, and IBims-1~\cite{ibims-dataset}.
+\textbf{Evaluation Datasets.} We evaluated the method on \underline{4 indoor datasets}: NYUv2~\cite{nyuv2-dataset}, ScanNet~\cite{scannet-dataset}, VOID~\cite{void-dataset}, and IBims-1~\cite{ibims-dataset}.
 NYUv2 and ScanNet were captured with RGB-D sensors, VOID with an active stereo setup, and IBims-1 with a laser scanner.
 All indoor datasets were processed at $640\times480$ resolution; NYUv2 results were downscaled and cropped to the standard $304\times228$ evaluation size.
 We used 654 images from the NYUv2 test split, 745 images from the ScanNet selected by~\cite{marigold-dc}, all 800 VOID images, and all 100 IBims-1 images.
 We match the depth sampling protocol of~\cite{marigold-dc}.
 500 points were sampled for NYUv2 and ScanNet, 1000 for IBims-1, and 1500 points provided by VOID.
-We also evaluated on \underline{two outdoor datasets}: KITTI~\cite{kitti-dataset, sparsity-invariant-cnns} and DDAD~\cite{ddad-dataset}, both using LiDAR and originating from autonomous driving.
+We also evaluated on \underline{2 outdoor datasets}: KITTI~\cite{kitti-dataset, sparsity-invariant-cnns} and DDAD~\cite{ddad-dataset}, both using LiDAR and originating from autonomous driving.
 For KITTI, we cropped the images to $1216\times352$ and used the 1000-image validation split.
 DDAD was processed at $768\times480$ resolution and completed depth was up-sampled back to full resolution of $1936\times1216$ for evaluation.
 We used the official validation set of 3950 images.
 Following~\cite{vpp4dc, marigold-dc}, point clouds for both datasets were filtered for outliers~\cite{9981654}.
-On DDAD, approximately 20\% of LiDAR points were sampled for guidance, matching the protocol in~\cite{vpp4dc, ogni-dc, marigold-dc}.\\
+On DDAD, approximately 20\% of LiDAR points were sampled for guidance, as in~\cite{vpp4dc, ogni-dc, marigold-dc}.\\